terryluan12/Inventro/README.md

   <img src="assets/images/user_guide/analytics.png" width="1000" alt=" Add User form for admin to create new users">
 </p>

-Both pages are powered by `/api/stats/` and `/api/metrics/` and automatically refresh every few seconds, so inventory changes are reflected without reloading the page.
+Both pages are powered by `/api/stats/` and `/api/metrics/`, so inventory changes are reflected without reloading the page.

 ---